BettercareHealth/bettercare/ebola-prevention-and-control/test-1.md

 1. What is Ebola?
 	1. A country in Central Africa
 	1. A common name for Ebola virus disease
-	1. A form of malaria recently discovered in west Africa
+	1. A form of malaria recently discovered in West Africa
 	1. A serious disease spread by lice
 2. What do viruses need to survive and multiply?
 	1. A host cell